Tzowbiie/CarND-Behavioral-Cloning-P3/README.md

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.

-The complete video of the final lap can be watched under the repository: video.mp4
+The complete video of the final lap can be watched under the repository: /.video.mp4

+![alt text][image6]

 [![Udacity - Self-Driving Car NanoDegree](https://s3.amazonaws.com/udacity-sdc/github/shield-carnd.svg)](http://www.udacity.com/drive)